jarrodek/ChromeRestClient/GWT Chrome Extensions API/README.md

 GWT Chrome Extensions API
 =================

-An library helping to use Chrome Extension APIs with GWT framework.
+An library helping to use Chrome Extension APIs in GWT development mode.

+Using
+===
+To use this module add build project (see Build section) and add gwt-chrome-extension-[gwt-version].jar to your project path.
+Next alter DevExtension/manifest.json file and set permissions that your app require.
+Finally load extension in chrome://extensions page.
+You must enable developer mode to load unpacked extension.
+You should point to DevExtension/ directory as an extension source file.

+Now you can use it in your project.

+TODO
+===
+Alter source code to use new API.

 Build
 ===